peterdran/opswat_metadef_pyclient/README.md

 ### Overview

-The program tests the provided file against MedaDefender Cloud's API service.
+The program tests the provided file against MetaDefender Cloud's API service.
-The program is written in python 3.
+This program is written in python 3.
-An API key from MedaDefender Cloud is required to be placed into a keyfile (see the Installation section below).
+An API key from MetaDefender Cloud is required to be placed into a keyfile (see the Installation section below).

 ```
 python3 upload_file/upload_file.py [FILE]